-TLSA is still in its infancy.
-One of the road blocks that exists as of late 2014 is the lack of application support in web browsers and mail applications.
+TLSA is still in an early stage of deployment.
+One of the road blocks that exists as of late 2016 is the lack of built-in application support in web browsers and mail applications.
 As these applications add support for TLSA, steps described in this recipe will become more relevant and practical.
-Today (as of late 2014), unfortunately, most applications lack native support and will likely result in some kind of error message or warning even if you have deployed TLSA correctly.
+Today (as of late 2016), unfortunately, most applications lack native support and will likely result in some kind of error message or warning even if you have deployed TLSA correctly.